KineMaster Review: Mobile Video Editor Rated for 2026

 KineMaster’s circular radial menu is the part most reviewers single out for a reason.
 Tap the project preview and a wheel of icons fans out within thumb reach: Layer, Audio, Voice, and Capture.
 You don’t lose timeline real estate to a settings sidebar, which is the single biggest difference between editing on this app and editing on a stretched-down desktop port.

 The timeline sits at the bottom in landscape mode.
 Two-finger pinch zooms in to single-frame resolution.
-We found the playhead snapping a bit aggressive at default settings, where clips would lock to neighbours when we wanted a tiny gap, but turning off magnet-snap in preferences fixed it.
+The playhead snapping runs a bit aggressive at default settings, where clips lock to their neighbours even when you want a tiny gap, but turning off magnet-snap in preferences fixes it.

 A few interface quirks worth knowing before you commit: